 This booklet from NDCS and the National Sensory Impairment Partnership (NatSIP) sets out standards for the operation of resource provisions for deaf children and young people in primary and secondary schools throughout the UK.
 A self-evaluation tool has also been produced to accompany this resource.

-Quality Standards for the use of personal FM systems
+Quality Standards for the Use of Personal Radio Aids

-The document is aimed at those who commission services and at practitioners including paediatric audiologists, educational audiologists, Teachers of the Deaf and parents interested in the use of personal FM systems.
+It's aimed at professionals who commission services and practitioners including, paediatric audiologists, educational audiologists and Teachers of the Deaf, and parents interested in the use of personal radio aids.